Alban-Peyrat/Find_and_Compare_Records/doc/PODAs.md

       * Note that this will switch the status to `SUCCESS`, so if you do not want that to happen, assign the list of returned ids directly to `thisTry.returned_ids`
     * If matched records were also returned, call `thistry.add_returned_records` with the list of matched records as argument

+_Note : to this day, only actions starting with `ISBN2PPN` use data retrieve from the first input file data_

 ## Database

 Database are a weirdly nammed thing but defines a type of database, part of how to connect to them and if they can be filtered.